MrSparxxx/JustInCase/readme.md

 1. Do not attack other citizens except in self-defense.
 (AOS/KOS)

-2. Do not steal or break into peopleís homes.
+2. Do not steal or break into people‚Äôs homes.
 (AOS/KOS)

 3. Money printers/drugs are illegal.
 (AOS/KOS)

 Mayor Commands:

-ì/Lockdownî Will start a lockdown.
+‚Äú/Lockdown‚Äù Will start a lockdown.
 Lockdowns mean that nobody should be out of their homes.
-To end this lockdown use ì/unlockdownî (Reasons for lockdown: Adding Laws, PD Being Raided etc.)
+To end this lockdown use ‚Äú/unlockdown‚Äù (Reasons for lockdown: Adding Laws, PD Being Raided etc.)

-ì/placelawsî Places a Law Board where youíre looking.
+‚Äú/placelaws‚Äù Places a Law Board where you‚Äôre looking.

-ì/addlaw (law)î
+‚Äú/addlaw (law)‚Äù

 Example = /addlaw Raiding is AOS/KOS.
 This will add a law to your law board.

-ì/removelaw (law number)î
+‚Äú/removelaw (law number)‚Äù

 Example = /removelaw 4.
 This will remove a law off the law board.

-ì/resetlawsî This will wipe the law board.
+‚Äú/resetlaws‚Äù This will wipe the law board.
 Only laws 1-3 will stay.

 Donation Rules: